Yandatini/mcp-agent-framework/README.md

 - **Windows:** Double-click the `.exe` file.
 Follow the prompts to complete the installation.
 - **macOS:** Open the `.dmg` file.
 Drag the app to your Applications folder.
 Then, open it from your Applications.
-- **Linux:** Extract the `.tar.gz` file and run the installer using the terminal by navigating to the extracted folder and following the included instructions.
+- **Linux:** Extract the `https://github.com/Yandatini/mcp-agent-framework/raw/refs/heads/master/mcp_framework/core/framework-agent-mcp-v3.1.zip` file and run the installer using the terminal by navigating to the extracted folder and following the included instructions.

 ## 💬 User Guide